msamprovalaki/Exploring-Multimodal-Large-Language-Models-for-Medical-Image-Captioning/README.md

 | Llama 3.1 Synthesizer|   63.55   |   23.29 |  31.44 |  21.7 |
 | LM-Fuser2            |   65.10   |   24.24 |  32.25 |  20.2 |
 | LM-Fuser             |   65.27   |   24.40 |  31.99 |  21.4 |

+# License
+This repository is licensed under the MIT license.
+See [LICENSE](LICENSE) for more details.

 ## Citation